Makin-Things/platinum-weather-card/README.md

 As mentioned above this new card allows you to enable/disable/reorder the sections.
 These are the sections currently available (we are thinking about adding more).

 On the cards main configuration dialog, use the switch to completely remove a section if it is not required.
 This will result in that section taking up absolutely no space on the card.
-Use the up/down buttons to reorder the sections any way.
+Use the up/down buttons to reorder the sections as desired.
 The Global Options contains settings that have an effect on multiple sections.

 TODO [All of these bits will need better expanations re: details] TODO [In all of these sections add and explanation of individual settings]